 Canada sent troops in yesterday to help protect the people from each other….

 Its so sad.

 Our thoughts go out to them

-that was absolutely tragic. i hope that all those people who were effected by it are doing okay. my school is actually doing a fundraiser to help the victims out.posted about 4 years ago
+that was absolutely tragic. i hope that all those people who were effected by it are doing okay. my school is actually doing a fundraiser to help the victims out.posted almost 5 years ago

-did anyone hear, there was a 6.0 “aftershock” in haiti yesterday. how the heck do you call that an aftershock? these people are going to need some serious help or must be super strong in order to get through thisposted about 4 years ago
+did anyone hear, there was a 6.0 “aftershock” in haiti yesterday. how the heck do you call that an aftershock? these people are going to need some serious help or must be super strong in order to get through thisposted almost 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.